Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 ## Prerequisites

-To work with App Insights for Python, you need to:
+To get started with the following samples, you need to:

 - Install Python (version 3.9.x).
 - Install the latest version of Visual Studio Code with the following extensions.